pingcap/docs/dashboard/dashboard-access.md

 > **Note:**
 >
-> If you use the browsers above of earlier versions or other browsers to access TiDB Dashboard, some interfaces might not work properly.
+> If you use the browsers above of earlier versions or other browsers to access TiDB Dashboard, some functions might not work properly.

-## Login
+## Sign in

-For the first-time access, TiDB Dashboard displays the user login interface, as shown in the image below.
-You can log in using the TiDB `root` account.
+For the first-time access, TiDB Dashboard displays the user sign in interface, as shown in the image below.
+You can sign in using the TiDB `root` account.

 ![Login interface](/media/dashboard/dashboard-access-login.png)